-Undergraduate Admissions and International Admissions award freshman merit scholarships which do not require a scholarship application, but do require that your UB application materials are complete by a published deadline.
+Undergraduate Admissions freshman merit scholarships and International Admissions freshman merit scholarships do not require a scholarship application, but do require that your UB application materials are complete by a published deadline.
 Presidential Scholarships, UB Athletic Scholarships, and most other UB scholarships require separate applications.
 Transfer students have some opportunities upon admission and more options once enrolled.
 The Graduate School and academic units are the best sources for graduate student funding information.

 What else do you need to know?

 - Some awards, such as freshman merit scholarships for U.S. and international students, are renewable for up to four years if you remain eligible.

 - Scholarship funds do not need to be repaid, so make your scholarship search a priority throughout your academic career.

 - Criteria vary across hundreds of UB scholarships and fellowships and terms are often determined by the alumnus or friend of the university who established the fund.